idaholab/MontePy/doc/source/starting.rst

 >>> 1000 in problem.cells.numbers
 False

-Using the generators in this way just not cause any issues, but there are ways to cause issues by making "stale" information.
+Using the generators in this way does not cause any issues, but there are ways to cause issues by making "stale" information.
 This can be done by making a copy of it with ``list()``.